 DNA extraction and species specific primer design

-Genomic DNA was extracted using a modified CTAB method [54].
+Genomic DNA was extracted from strains in Table 3 using a modified hexadecyltrimethylammonium bromide (CTAB) method [58].
 The purity and concentration of the extracted DNA was measured using the Nanodrop (Nanodrop2000, Thermo Scientific), and the integrity of the DNA was visualised on 1% agarose gel.
-A unique primer set was designed for the small-subunit (SSU) rDNA region of G. lapillus based on sequences available in the GenBank reference database ( KU558929-33).
-The target sequences were aligned against sequences of all other Gambierdiscus spp. that were available on GenBank reference database, with the MUSCLE algorithm (maximum of 8 iterations) [55] used through the Geneious software, version 8.1.7 [56].
-Unique sites were determined manually (Table 4).
+A unique primer set was designed for the small-subunit ribosomal RNA (SSU rRNA) region of G. lapillus based on sequences available in the GenBank reference database (accession numbers KU558929-33).
+The target sequences were aligned against sequences of all other Gambierdiscus spp. that were available on GenBank reference database, with the MUSCLE algorithm (maximum of 8 iterations) [59] used through the Geneious software, version 8.1.7 [60].
+Unique sites were determined manually (Table 4, alignment is available on request).
 Primers were synthesised by Integrated DNA Technologies (IA, USA).
 The primer set was tested systematically for secondary product formation for all 3 strains of G. lapillus (Table 3) via standard PCR in 25μl mixture in PCR tubes.
-The mixture contained 0.6 μM forward and reverse primer, 0.4 μM BSA, 2 - 20 ng DNA, 12.5 μl 2xEconoTaq (Lucigen) and 7.5 μl PCR grade water.
+The mixture contained 0.6 μM forward and reverse primer, 0.4 μM BSA (Biolabs, Arundel, Australia), 2 - 20 ng DNA, 12.5 μl 2xEconoTaq (Lucigen Corporation, Middleton, WI, USA) and 7.5 μl PCR grade water.
 The PCR cycling comprised of an initial 10 min step at 94 ∘C, followed by 30 cycles of denaturing at 94 ∘C for 30 sec, annealing at 60 ∘C for 30 sec and extension at 72 ∘C for 1 min, finalised with 3 minutes of extension at 72 ∘C. Products were visualised on a 1% agarose gel.

-Table 4: G. lapillus specific qPCR primer set for SSU rDNA designed in this study.
+Table 4: G. lapillus specific qPCR primer set for SSU rRNA designed in this study.